sagemath/trac_to_gh/Issue 9930.md

 # Issue 9930: Implement conversion from EllipticCurvePoint to PARI

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9931

 Original creator: jdemeyer